Mr. Cataldo has a depth of experience investigating, prosecuting, and litigating complex white collar matters involving

 In 2016, Mr. Cataldo served as a Special Assistant U.S. Attorney at the U.S. Attorney’s Office for the District of Columbia, where he tried over a dozen cases to verdict in the Superior Court of the District of Columbia.
 Before joining DOJ, Mr. Cataldo clerked on the U.S. Court of Appeals for the First Circuit.

 At the University of Virginia School of Law, Mr. Cataldo was Managing Editor of The Virginia Law Review.
 Mr. Cataldo graduated order of the coif (top ten percent of graduation class).
 He was the recipient of the James C. Slaughter Honor Award, presented by the faculty to an outstanding member of the graduating class, and the Ritter Prize for extraordinary honor, character and integrity.
 During law school Mr. Cataldo also worked as a Summer Associate at Cravath, Swaine & Moore LLP.

 Prior to law school Mr. Cataldo was a special education math teacher in Harlem with Teach for America, and was awarded the Amgen Fellowship for leadership in math and science.
 Mr. Cataldo founded Harlem Lacrosse, a school-based nonprofit that provides academic, emotional, and athletic support for at-risk youth and that now operates in public schools in Boston, Baltimore, New York, Philadelphia, and Los Angeles.
-Mr. Cataldo is from Concord, Massachusetts, and lives outside of Boston with his family.
+Mr. Cataldo is from Concord, Massachusetts, where he lives with his wife and two sons.